LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Experiment

 \subsection{Evaluation of Time Consumption}

 In this section, we will evaluate the temporal efficiency of LIO-GVM, utilizing the same parameters as those deployed in our previous odometry evaluations for consistency.
 We first analyze the influence of the data structure on the mapping procedure, which involves correspondence matching and incremental updates.
 Given the superior performance of the ikd-Tree provided in \cite{xu2022fast} compared to other dynamic tree-based structures, our comparison will be limited to this structure.
-While the Gaussian fitting process does not directly participate in the mapping procedure, its time consumption is still accounted for in LIO-GVM.
-This is to ensure a fair comparison, as LIO-GVM requires that the points from the input scan are modeled as a Gaussian distribution, thereby indirectly involving the Gaussian fitting.
-We denote the data structure we use in LIO-GVM for the mapping procedure as GVM.
+While the Gaussian fitting process does not directly participate in the mapping procedure, its time consumption is still accounted for in LIO-GVM for a fair comparison.
+We denote the data structure in LIO-GVM for the mapping procedure as GVM.
 The results are illustrated in Tab. \ref{table:mapTime}.
-For Gaussian Fitting, ikd-Tree exhibits no time consumption, as this process is not required for this data structure.
-GVM significantly outperforms ikd-Tree in correspondence matching because the time complexity of $k$-nearest neighbors searching for ikd-Tree is $\mathcal{O}(log(n))$, where $n$ is the tree size; but for GVM, managed in a hash table, the corresponding time complexity is $\mathcal{O}(1)$, which is substantially faster than ikd-Tree. ikd-Tree slightly performs better in the incremental update.
+GVM significantly outperforms ikd-Tree in correspondence matching because the time complexity of $k$-nearest neighbors searching for ikd-Tree is $\mathcal{O}(log(n))$, where $n$ is the tree size; but for GVM, managed in a hash table, the corresponding time complexity is $\mathcal{O}(1)$. ikd-Tree slightly performs better in the incremental update.
 Nonetheless, GVM demonstrates superior performance in total map time.